typegoose/typegoose/docs/guides/faq.md

 }
 ```

-There is also a option to not use sub-classes, called [the `Passthrough` class](../api/decorators/prop.md#passthrough-class)
+There is also a option to not use sub-classes, called [the `Passthrough` class](../api/decorators/prop.md#passthrough-class), but it is not recommended to be used.

 ## Edge Cases